Fraud Detection

 Q_RecaptchaScore | Google’s invisible reCaptcha | Bot Detection | 0 | 1 | A score of greater than or equal to 0.5 means the respondent is likely a human.
 A score of Less than 0.5 means the respondent is likely a bot. |

-You can report on or analyze Q_RecaptchaScore without adding it to the Survey Flow.
-However, in order to set up logic based on this field (such as screening out possible bots), you must add this Embedded Data field to your Survey Flow.
+You can report on or analyze Q_RecaptchaScore without adding it to the survey flow.
+However, in order to set up logic based on this field (such as screening out possible bots), you must add this embedded data field to your survey flow.

-How Email Scan Roadblock Works
+How Security Scan Monitor Works

-Bot Detection is used to determine whether or not a roadblock should be placed at the start of a survey, preventing the email scanning software from starting a survey session.
+Bot detection is used to determine whether or not a roadblock should be placed at the start of a survey, preventing the email scanning software from starting a survey session.
 If a bot is detected, a start page will be shown instead of the first question in the survey.
-If a bot was incorrectly detected, the customer can click the Next button and be able to continue taking the survey.
-The Look and Feel of the survey start page will be consistent with what has been selected from the rest of the survey.
+If a bot was incorrectly detected, the customer can click the “next” button and be able to continue taking the survey.
+The look and feel of the survey start page will be consistent with what has been selected from the rest of the survey.

-Enabling Email Scan Roadblock
+Enabling Security Scan Monitor

-- Go to Survey Options.
+- Go to Survey options.

 - After your survey is completed and before you are ready to distribute to respondents, click Publish.

-- Go to Survey Options.
+- Go to Survey options.

 Qtip: Save this step for when you are done setting up your survey!